Keeping rats off your property is a struggle many people face, especially when unsure of where the root of the problem is.

 Yes – rats can climb walls!

 Whether a rat can climb a wall is entirely based on the nature of the wall’s surface.
-The rat has amazing physical abilities to allow it to climb uprightly.
-The positioning of the wall is not really in question here, but it’s surface.
+The rat has amazing physical abilities to allow it to climb upright.
+The positioning of the wall is not really in question here, but its surface.

 As long as the wall is somehow rough, a rat will find excellent grips to make it to the top.

 Walls made of bricks, wood, and gypsum are rough enough for a rat to find adequate grips for climbing vertically.
-Both bricks and gypsum surfaces are rough and offer gripping spaces for a rat’s small feet.
-Take a look at this video that shows a rat climbing a wall…
+The rough bricks and gypsum surfaces offer gripping spaces for a rat’s small feet.
+Take a look at this video that shows a rat climbing a wall.

 Concrete, however, will not be as easy for a rat, given that most finishes are done smoothly.

-However, if the finishing is done with artistic features that make it a bit rough, then a rat will be flexible enough to find a way on the wall to the top.
+However, if the finishing is done with artistic features that make it rough, then a rat will be flexible enough to find a way on the wall to the top.